STUDENT SUPPORT IN RESIDENCES

 In these circumstances your counsellor will try to contact you and discuss how the boundaries for confidentiality will be kept and, if necessary, extended.
 If you have been referred for counselling we will, if asked, confirm with the referral party that you attended your first session.
 Other than the above exception this is the only instance when we would disclose to anyone that you are attending counselling.

-NB: This service is free to all University users.
+NB: This service is free to all university staff and students.

 What happens at your first appointment?